ipfabric/docs/docs/IP_Fabric_GUI/tips/vague_messages.md

 These messages can be found in the developer console of your browser.

-Press `F12` or click the hamburger menu in the top-right corner of your browser and go to **More tools --> Web Developer Tools**.
+In your browser, press `F12` or click the hamburger menu in the top-right corner and go to **More tools --> Web Developer Tools**.
 Something similar should
 appear: